junjizhi/emacstil.com/_posts/2023-04-30-emacs-as-an-anime-girl.md

 categories: [til]
 comments: true
 ---
-Another fun experiment with Artificial Intelligence Global Company (AIGC)!
+Another fun experiment with Artificial Intelligence Generated Content (AIGC)!
 I feed the following prompt to Dall-E and Midjourney:

 > Emacs as an anime girl